Relationship Repair: 10 Tips for Thinking Like a Therapist

-Big or small you have a few options.
+Big or small, you have a few options.
 You could try and sort this out on your own (you’ve probably already tried that); do nothing and see if it somehow gets better (probably not), or you could take the plunge and go see a professional – a couple therapist (a decidedly better if somewhat scary idea).
-Where the therapist has a leg up over the other options is a couple of things.
+The therapist has a leg up over the other options in a few ways.
 One is perspective – she is looking at your relationship from the outside, rather than in the emotionally stuck middle that you are undoubtedly in.
-Not only does this make it easier for her to be a voice of reason and reality, but she can also see the greater gestalt that up close you cannot.
+Not only does this make it easier for her to be a voice of reason and reality, but she can also see the greater gestalt that, up close, you cannot.
 But the other big advantage is that she probably thinks about relationship problems and solutions a bit differently than you might.

-And that may be your 4th option – try thinking like her.
-While there are different styles and orientations to therapy here are 10 top tips for thinking like a relationship therapist:
+And that may be your fourth option – try thinking like her.
+While there are different styles and orientations to therapy, here are 10 general tips for thinking like a relationship therapist:

-1. Think patterns not people.
+1. Think patterns, not people.
 When thinking about relationship problems it’s easy to think in terms of people, specifically who is right, who is wrong, who is screwed up, and who is really screwed up.
 This isn’t usually helpful and only leads to a blame game.
 Instead of people, think patterns.
-A does something, this triggers B, who in turn triggers A, then B. Some patterns are beneficial and help us stay sane and stable, others are neutral habit, but some are deadly and capable of body damage.
+A does something, this triggers B, who in turn triggers A, then B. Some patterns are beneficial and help us stay sane and stable, others are neutral habits, and some are deadly and capable of damage.

-2. Think how not what.
-Therapists tend to divide communication into 2 parts: Content – the what – and process – the how.
-In an argument about Tuesday vs. Wednesday the facts you line up to make your case about Tuesday are content; the fact that you are both getting upset and arguing is the process.
+2. Think how, not what.
+Therapists tend to divide communication into two parts: Content (the what) and process (the how).
+In an argument about Tuesday vs. Wednesday, the facts you line up to make your case about Tuesday are content; the fact that you are both getting upset and arguing is the process.

-The rule here is that process is always trumps content.
-When emotions heat up the problem in the room is the emotions, not whatever you are arguing about.
-Unfortunately when emotions kick in, we’re tempted to ramp up the content as a way of dealing with emotions – you want to get the other person to understand, damn it, and you’re likely tempted to fight to the death to make your point.
-Anything you say at this point is like throwing gasoline on a fire -- it's likely to be misheard, misinterpreted.
+The rule here is that process always trumps content.
+When emotions heat up, the problem in the room is the emotions, not whatever you are arguing about.
+Unfortunately, when emotions kick in, we’re tempted to ramp up the content as a way of dealing with emotions – you want to get the other person to understand, damn it, and you’re likely tempted to fight to the death to make your point.
+Anything you say is like throwing gasoline on a fire – it's likely to be misheard, misinterpreted.

-Put out the fire by focusing directly on the process, the emotions and actions – we’re beginning to argue, I’m starting to feel angry.
-Fix the emotion -- your anger – by deep breathing and calming yourself down, by walking away.
-Do your best to stay out of the weeds of content; if you don't you'll wind up talking about Christmas '08 again, and you know where that leads.
+Put out the fire by focusing directly on the process, the emotions and actions.
+We’re beginning to argue, I’m starting to feel angry.
+Fix the emotion – your anger – by breathing and calming yourself down, by walking away.
+Do your best to stay out of the weeds of content; if you don't, you'll wind up talking about Christmas '08 again, and you know where that leads.

 But process too follows patterns.
 You and your partner each have your own ways of dealing with tension and conflict.
-Your overall way of handling stress and emotions – withdrawal, anger, passive accommodation – your modus operanti, so to speak -- invariably and consistently triggers the M.O. of the other person, which in turn fuels yours.
-Quickly you both get into a negative loop that becomes your combined standard way of dealing with conflict and tension -- anger/withdraw, withdraw/withdraw, anger/anger, etc. Your goal again is to break the pattern.
+Your overall way of handling stress and emotions – withdrawal, anger, passive accommodation – invariably and consistently triggers the M.O. of the other person, which in turn fuels yours.
+Quickly you both get into a negative loop that becomes your combined standard way of dealing with conflict and tension: anger/withdraw, withdraw/withdraw, anger/anger, etc. Your goal again is to break the pattern.

 3. Think adult.
-This is another way of thinking about #2.
 Adult here means being responsible with your emotions – using them as information rather than spraying them around the room.
 It is about being responsible in action – not harming others or misbehaving.
 It is about being responsible for your problems – that is, you ultimately need to deal with and fix them rather than expecting others to do it for you.
 It is realizing that it isn't always about you; it is not taking everything so personally; it is understanding that the other guy may be struggling inside in his or her own way.
 It is about being reasonable.
 It is… well, acting like an adult.

 Most of us are generally able to pull off being adult at work, or when we're in a good mood.
 Trouble happens when we're at home, when the mood is sour.
-It's then that we're apt to slip into feeling like a 10 year-old and get all sulky or angry or powerless.
-As soon you realize you're slipping into that 10 year-old feeling (and you know when you are), it's time to remind yourself that you, regardless of how you feel right now, are a grown up, and map out in your mind what a responsible adult may do.
-Sure, there’s an element of “faking it till you make it,” but by doing your best to adhere to an adult stance you can gradually train yourself (actually your brain) to feel empowered rather than frightened or small.
-It's a matter of catching and changing it; with practice the catch and change will become easier, more automatic.
+It's then that we're apt to slip into feeling like a 10-year-old and get all sulky or angry or powerless.
+As soon as you realize you're slipping into that 10-year-old feeling (and you know when you are), it's time to remind yourself that you, regardless of how you feel right now, are a grown up, and map out in your mind what a responsible adult may do.
+Sure, there’s an element of “faking it till you make it,” but by doing your best to adhere to an adult stance you can gradually train yourself to feel empowered rather than frightened or small.
+It's a matter of catching and changing it; with practice, the catch and change will become easier, more automatic.

 4. Think of problems as bad solutions.
-Whatever you see as a problem – the socks on the floor, the lack of sex, your partner’s anger – ask yourself how it may be a bad solution to some other problem underneath.
+Whatever you see as a problem – the socks on the floor, the lack of sex, your partner’s anger – ask yourself how it may be a bad solution to some other problem.
 You want to be curious about the driving impulse.
-You don’t have to have the answer but you need to raise the question: "Help me understand why you leave your socks on the floor;" "We haven’t made love in a long time – how come?"
-And because anger is often driven by worry and fear – ask “What are you worried about?” rather than “Why are you so pissed off?”.
+You don’t have to have the answer but you need to raise the question: "Help me understand why you leave your socks on the floor."
+"We haven’t made love in a long time – how come?"
+And because anger is often driven by worry and fear, ask “What are you worried about?” rather than “Why are you so pissed off?”
 What is important that you sound calm when you ask the questions – like Mr. Rogers.
-If you sound angry or irritated, expect shut down or anger back.
+If you sound angry or irritated, expect shutdown or anger in return.

 7. Think small, think success.
 The hug is actually a good place to start.
 Because change creates anxiety, both change and anxiety are best tolerated in smaller doses.
-Because the goal is the break patterns, to do it different, rather than doing it Right, you don’t need to think make-over or major campaign.
-Instead you simply want to step outside your comfort zone and take concrete steps, however small, that you can successfully do.
+Because the goal is to break patterns, to do it different rather than doing it right, you don’t need to think make-over or major campaign.
+Instead, you simply want to step outside your comfort zone and take concrete steps, however small, that you can successfully do.
 So try the hug, and if that seems too tough, start with ramping up compliments or writing a note letting the other know how you have been feeling just to get things rolling.

 9. Think you.
 In case you haven’t noticed, all these suggestions involve you, not the other guy.
 The stance that most couples enter counseling with is: "I have a problem with you and as soon as you change (or I or the therapist can get you to change), I’ll feel better."
 This doesn’t work.
 All you both wind up doing is fighting over who should change, creating a futile power struggle.

 Skip the drama, the playing victim, the manipulation.
-Again be adult.
+Again, be adult.
 Think about you, what you can do to fix the problem.
-Yes, do your best to let the other person know what you need and what he can concretely do to make things better, but then get to work.
-Have some tunnel vision, buckle down and do what you can to make the situation and problem better without keeping score, tallying up martyr points, without any expectations on the other.
+Yes, do your best to let the other person know what you need and what (s)he can concretely do to make things better, but then get to work.
+Buckle down and do what you can to make the situation and problem better without keeping score, tallying up martyr points, without any expectations of the other.
 Again, since the focus is on changing patterns, if you do your part the best you can, things will begin to change.

-10. Think effort not outcome.
-There is that inspirational saying that you see in the hallways of businesses: Good decision come from experience and experience comes from making bad decisions.
-Mastering life and relationships is a long process of experimentation and elimination.
+10. Think effort, not outcome.
+There is an inspirational saying that you see in the hallways of businesses: Good decisions come from experience and experience comes from making bad decisions.
+Mastering life and relationships is a long process of experimentation.
 Life isn’t Ready, Aim, Fire; it’s Ready, Fire, Aim.
-Try something – with mindfulness, clear intentions and a good heart -- see what happens, adjust and try again.
+Try something – with mindfulness, clear intentions and a good heart – see what happens, adjust, and try again.
 That’s always the best you can do, and don't waste your time and energy with internal scolding or heavy-hearted regret.
 On any given day you're always doing the best you can.

-Hopefully these tips give you something to work with, that you will find something that can help you approach your relationship problems in a different way.
-You don't have to be Freud, you don't have to do it all at once; instead see which of these ideas catch your attention.
+Hopefully, these tips give you something to work with, and you will find something that can help you approach your relationship problems in a different way.
+You don't have to be Freud, you don't have to do it all at once; instead, see which of these ideas catch your attention.
 Then pick a situation, a pattern, a problem, and map out a different approach, a concrete behavior that you can put into place.
 Start small.
 Focus on you.
 One change will lead to another.